JuliaGtk/Gtk4.jl/README.md

 ## Related packages

 Other registered packages extend the functionality of Gtk4.jl:
 - [GtkObservables.jl](https://github.com/JuliaGizmos/GtkObservables.jl): provides integration with [Observables.jl](https://github.com/JuliaGizmos/Observables.jl).
-This can simplify making interactive GUI's with Gtk4.jl.
+This package can simplify making interactive GUI's with Gtk4.jl.
 - [Gtk4Makie.jl](https://github.com/JuliaGtk/Gtk4Makie.jl): provides integration with the popular plotting package [Makie.jl](https://github.com/MakieOrg/Makie.jl), specifically its interactive, high performance GLMakie backend.
-This allows you to include interactive plots in your GUI.

 ## Current status
 For auto-generated code, Gtk4.jl relies on GObject introspection data generated on a Linux x86_64 machine, which may result in code that crashes on 32 bit computers.
 This seems to affect mostly obscure parts of GLib that are unlikely to be useful to Julia users, but 32 bit users should be aware of this.